- Class: Mammalia

 Manatees have two good-sized front flippers, each with three to four “fingernails,” except the Amazon manatee, which has no nails (its Latin species name “inunguis” means “without nails”).
 The bones in the flippers are similar to a human hand, with jointed finger bones.

 Pssst!
 While sensory systems of manatees have not been well studied, their large inner ear bones may indicate their underwater communication.
-According to Save the Manatee, the animals emit chirps, whistles, and squeaks to reach out to others.
+Manatees emit chirps, whistles, and squeaks to reach out to others.
 These sounds may express fear, anger, or sexual arousal and are also a way to stay in contact with others in murky waters.
 Manatees also use their flippers to touch and soothe each other.

-Tracking Manatees.
-Scientists want to learn all they can about manatees.
+Tracking manatees.
+Conservation scientists want to learn all they can about manatees.
 Research staff with the Florida Fish and Wildlife Conservation Commission have tracked manatees for over 20 years to better understand the resources required to recover and sustain a healthy population.
-The animal’s rounded body shape and rough skin was a challenge to get a tracking unit attached to.
-Eventually, they discovered that the best place to attach a GPS transmitter was to its peduncle, the padded “belt” at the base of the manatee’s tail, which is slightly narrower than the rest of its body.
+A manatee’s rounded body shape and rough skin was a challenge to get a tracking unit attached to.
+Eventually, researchers discovered that the best place to attach a GPS transmitter was to its peduncle, the padded “belt” at the base of the manatee’s tail, which is slightly narrower than the rest of its body.
 The buoyant radio tag transmits a detailed record of manatee movements and migratory behavior, which can help guide effective conservation strategies.

 HABITAT AND DIET